What to pack for Ireland

 Make sure you can self treat any minor ailments, cuts and grazes while you’re in Ireland.
 Some parts of the country are remote and getting to a well stocked pharmacy isn’t always a short walk or drive.
 Take a look at this post so you pack the essentials in your travel first aid kit.

 No traveller worth their salt would leave home without a decent travel insurance policy.
-You can use the widget below to look up a policy that is right for you:
+You can use the widget in the sidebar to look up a policy that is right for you.

 If you’re on a short 1 to 2 week trip to Ireland, it’s best to keep the amount of electronics you carry down to a minimum.
 Most of the time you will spend out in the countryside.
 Wifi and mobile phone reception isn’t terrific and going off grid is a great way to unwind.
 We suggest you don’t bother with any gadgets other than your camera and battery charger.